 Prof. J. Davidovits explains the main differences between AAC (Alkali-Activated Cement or Concrete), AAS (Alkali-Activated Slag), AAF (Alkali-Activated Fly Ash) and Slag-based Geopolymer cement, in terms of chemistry, molecular structure, long-term durability.
 In a second part, on hand of the industrialization of Slag/fly ash-based geopolymer cement/concrete implemented by the company Wagners, Australia, he focuses on the results provided by the carbonation testing data obtained for ordinary Portland cement, AAS and EFC (Slag/fly ash-based geopolymer).
 The tests were carried out at the Royal Melbourne Institute of Technology RMIT in Australia.
 Geopolymer behaves like regular Portland cement, whereas AAS gets very bad carbonation results.

-This video lasts 20 min, a 46 MB file.
+20 min, 46 MB.
 Click on the icon on the right to watch it fullscreen.

 Part 2 (2015): Clarifying statement about all the false ideas and assertions